Temple Cronan: History

 Some have argued on the basis of the existing visible structures that Temple Cronan was originally built to serve as a pagan temple.
 The current building had a window on the eastern wall as well as a small "Cyclopean" doorway on the west side, which is currently blocked by rubble.
 More conventional archaeologists see an early Christian (i.e. pre-12th-century) structure that was likely rebuilt or altered in the 12th and 15th centuries.
-It probably replaced one, perhaps of wood, set up under the reputed founder in the 7th century, one "Cronan" who may have been Saint Cronan of Roscrea, who died in 640, or Cronan Mochua, who died in 637.
+It probably replaced one, perhaps of wood, set up under the reputed founder in the 7th century, one "Cronan" who may have been Saint Cronan of Roscrea, who died in 640, or Cronan Mochua of Balla, who died in 637.

 Early features include the "cyclopean" masonry, trabeate doorway (with inward sloping jambs) and the small window in the west wall.

 Some parts of an older construction, such as part of a doorway, may have been reused in the 12th-century construction.
 In the 12th century Temple Cronan was a site for pilgrimages.
 The building was most likely renovated again in the 15th century as is evidenced by the Gothic arch of the door.

 A view of the exterior of Temple Cronan.

 No excavations have been conducted here, so much of the history of the place remains speculative.